ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 This repository contains the source code for the discrete event simulations of the main test problem.
 It is implemented in C++ and utilizes OpenMP for parallel computation.
 The simulation is designed to model a call center (with the preemptive resume scheduling rule) where a specified static priority rule determines the priority of the classes.

+We use this code to determine the static priority benchmarks for the main test problem and the pathwise priority benchmark for the high dimensional test problems.

 ## Key Components
 - 'Simulation' Class: This class is responsible for setting up and running the simulation.
 It reads configuration settings from a JSON file.
 - 'Execute' Class: This class manages the core logic of the discrete event simulation, including handling different events and updating the system state based on the specified static priority rule.